abstarko/School_District_Analysis/README.md

 ## Project Overview

-We were given data to analyze of students in multiple schools.
+We were given data to analyze of students in multiple school districts.
 Using Python and Pandas I was able to collect the student data into a DataFrame and prepare a cleaned version of the Dataframe.
 I summarized key pieces of the data, while drilling down into the data to analyze specific subsets.
 From there I was able to compare and contrast the data through grouping and aggregation functions, in which I was able to analyze the final results.

 ## Resources
 Software: Jupyter Notebook 6.4.12, Python 3.9.13, Pandas 1.4.4